 While it’s possible to work with multiple factoring companies simultaneously, it can become confusing and will involve coordination to prevent double financing of the same invoices.
 If you want to work with multiple factoring companies, be sure to communicate with both in advance.
 Spot factoring, factoring single invoices rather than a complete book of invoices, will help keep things less complicated if this is something you are trying to accomplish.

-It is worth noting that most factoring companies will not work with you if they know are currently with another company at the same time for the reasons mentioned above.
+It is worth noting, most factoring companies will not work with you if they know you are currently also working with another company for the reasons mentioned above.

 Do Factoring Companies Report to Credit Bureaus?